spenoff/Course-Site-Generator/README.md

 The majority of the Course Site Generator Project was built by me, though Richard McKenna (McKillaGorilla) is credited for code that involves the Office Hours Pane.
 The Desktop Java Framework, jTPS, and Properties Manager were all created by Richard McKenna, though I made some edits to the Desktop Java Framework.

-To run the Course Site Generator, open the projects in a java IDE and build the projects in the following order:
+To run the Course Site Generator, open the projects in a Java IDE and build the projects in the following order:
 Properties Manager
 jTPS
 Desktop Java Framework